ban08/security-labs/Loogbooks/LOGBOOK4.md

    $ gcc mynewset.c (name of the program)
    $ sudo chown root a.out (changing the exacutable output of the program to root)
-   $ sudo shmod 4755 a.out (making it a SET-UID program)
+   $ sudo chmod 4755 a.out (making it a SET-UID program)

 A new directory needs to be created.
 Here I chose the name malicious, and put it in front of PATH:

    $ mkdir -p ~/malicious
    $ export PATH="$HOME/malicious:$PATH"

-And created a program called ls.c inside said directory with the code:
+And created a file than will receive the root priprogram called ls.c inside said directory with the code:

 "#include <unistd.h>
 #include <stdio.h>